 Virtual Book Table

-CAIS/ACEI 2022 is celebrating the work of our members and sharing recent Irish publications with conference attendees.
-Several publishers have provided conference discounts.
-Information on publishers, authors, and discounts can be found at the links below.
+CAIS/ACEI 2022 (held online) celebrated the work of our members and sharing recent Irish publications with conference attendees.
+Information on publishers, authors, and--in some cases--discounts can be found at the links below.

 Jane V. McGaughey's Violent Loyalties: Manliness, Migration, and the Irish Canadas, 1798-1841